Catching Fire: Publication history

 Catching Fire had a preliminary hardcover release date of September 8, 2009, which was moved up to September 1 in response to requests by retailers to move the release to before Labor Day and the start of school for many readers.
 It was also published as an audiobook on the same day.
 Advance reading copies were available at BookExpo America in New York City, and were sent out to some booksellers, and offered as prizes in Scholastic's "How Would You Survive" writing contest in May 2009.
 An eBook version was also published on June 3, 2010.
 Catching Fire had an initial print of 350,000 copies, a number which had grown to over 750,000 by February 2010.
 The release of Mockingjay, the third novel of the series, followed on August 24, 2010.
 As of March 2012, the book has sold over 10 million copies.

 Critical reception

-Catching Fire received mainly positive reviews from critics.
 Publishers Weekly wrote, "If this second installment spends too much time recapping events from book one, it doesn't disappoint when it segues into the pulse-pounding action readers have come to expect."
 Booklist commented on how the "unadorned prose provides an open window to perfect pacing and electrifying world building".
 The New York Times also gave a positive review, writing, "Collins has done that rare thing.
 She has written a sequel that improves upon the first book.
 As a reader, I felt excited and even hopeful: could it be that this series and its characters were actually going somewhere?"
 The review also praised Collins' development of the character of Katniss.
 The Plain Dealer wrote, "The very last sentence of Catching Fire will leave readers gasping.
 Not to mention primed for part three."